Static is set to return, along with many other heroes of the Dakotaverse, in February 2021 for "Earth M".

 Virgil Hawkins is just an average teenager, attending Ernest Hemingway High School, with a fetish for comic books and role-playing board games.
-His only problem was being ridiculed and bullied, mainly by his rival Francis Stone, also known as Biz-Money-B, later becoming Hotstreak.
+His family moved from Paris Island to Sadler, a nice neighborhood in the city of Dakota.
+His only problem was being ridiculed and bullied, mainly by his rival Martin Scaponi, also known as Biz-Money-B, and later becoming Hotstreak.
 After taking a beating from him, Larry Wade, a close friend, asks him to meet him at Paris Island, the most dangerous section of Dakota.
 Once there, Larry hands Virgil a gun in order to pay back Francis from earlier.
 But, he couldn't bring himself to do it, and with that, he tosses the gun into the water.
 There was one problem.
 Virgil was present at the Big Bang, a large brawl between rival gangs, but at the same time, the police arrived and unleashed a tear gas, spiked with chemicals to track any gang members that tried to slip away.
 Things backfired, and the gas proved harmful.
 Out of over 500 gang members, only 10% of the people exposed to the gas survived, either mutating into monstrous creatures or gaining superhuman powers and abilities, and leaving the rest on their deathbed.
 When Virgil was exposed to the gas, he gained electromagnetic powers and unwillingly dismantles police robots with his powers before making his escape from Paris Island.
 Later he decides to become a superhero, naming himself Static.

 During his career as a superhero, Virgil begins to deal with relationship problems.
 One of his well-known relationships was with Daisy Watkins, but because of a lack of commitment on Virgil's part, it didn't last.
 He had a flirtatious attraction with Dusk, a teen vigilante with powers unknown.
 They patrolled the streets together, even while Virgil was with Daisy, unknown to her.
 During a drug bust, Static ended up finding out that one of his close friends, Larry, was a drug dealer and on the run from enemy gangs.
 He let him go because of his friendship with him.
 But, while trying to protect Dusk from being killed by gang members, Larry was killed in cold blood.
 Static erupted in rage, and brutally beat every gang member in the street, responsible for Larry's death.
 After Larry's funeral, Virgil told Frieda that he was going to give up his identity as a superhero, but Dusk managed to talk him out of that, and told him that she had to leave the city, after being wanted for murder.